 In this list of the best jailbreak themes, Lotus is one of the most culminating.
 It’s being applied to iOS devices for a long time now and has assuredly gained a spot on people’s minds.
 It’s by far the best Cydia theme.

-It’s like, “you wanna install a theme?
-Try Lotus!”
+It’s like, “you wanna install the best iOS theme?
+Lotus it is!”

 Well, why not?
 It has a mesmerizing set of gradient-filled icons.
 An added layer of depth makes things more intriguing.
 Not to mention the uniqueness of the way its icons are designed.
 Having this theme active on your iPhone frames an extra level of charisma that truly is eye-catching.

 You can get this theme from the ZodTTD repo: http://www.zodttd.com/repo/cydia/

-I hate to say this but Oyster has some of the cutest looking icons of all the themes available.
+I hate to say this but Oyster has some of the cutest looking icons of all the best iOS themes available.
 The colors on the icons are splendidly faded which accord an eye-soothing getup when looked upon the screen from a distance.

 These icons are collectively designed by users as a substitute for the developer.
 This is because ArkLotif, the original developer was facing some difficulties working with the usual palette.
 So he open-sourced the theme and provided it to the community for free.

 You can install Oyster from the Macciti repo: http://www.zodttd.com/repo/cydia/

 Mint 2 is the second monotony of the original Mint theme.
 The prime peculiarity of this theme lies in the retro architecture of its icons.
-The cherishable aspect of this theme is its ability to be old-school as well as modern, both at the same moment.
+The cherishable aspect of it is its ability to be inherently old-school as well as modern, both at the same moment.

 This can be substantiated by contemplating the camera icon.
 Can you spot it though?
 Let me know its position in the comments down below.

 Nevertheless, Mint 2 is available from the Macciti repo: http://www.zodttd.com/repo/cydia/

 “See the rainbow.
-Taste the rainbow- ” this is what the theme’s punch line is.
-Uh, not too great, unlike the theme itself.
+Taste the rainbow.”
+This is what the theme’s punch line is.
+Umm, not too great, unlike the theme itself.

 The developer of this theme has used gradients extensively for scheming icons.
 And the best part is that icons are not fiddled with immensely, rather just tweaked a little bit so that you can remember which icon is which.